adityaathalye/clojure-by-example/README.md

   - Learn how Clojurists usually think with Clojure to solve problems.
   - See how it's not so hard to do surprisingly powerful things with a mere handful of "primitive" functions, data structures, and ideas.
+  - Get you started with a good development setup and workflow that will serve you well if (when) you continue to program with Clojure, as a hobby, or at work!

 ## Workshop Anti-Goals
   - Try to explain Functional Programming theory or Clojure's innards.